sourav9124/wordpress_news_portal/README.md

 # wordpress_news_portal
-This is the news portal build on the wordpress.
+This is the news portal build using wordpress.